AmayaKuro/Bard4Free/README.md

 then you should be good to go :ok_hand:

 > **NOTE:**
-> This BE will take your local IP address at port 8000 (e.g. http://127.0.0.1:8000/), so if you want to test BE's API, you can link your testing app to that route.
+> This BE will take your local IP address at port 8000 (e.g. http://127.0.0.1:8000/), so if you want to test BE's API (using [Postman](https://www.postman.com/downloads/)), you can link your testing app to that route.

 #### FE
 1. Navigate to `FE` folder: